Watch St Comgall's transformation

-We contributed £3.5 million BIF funding with match funding from the Northern Ireland Office’s Social Investment Fund.
+We contributed £3.5 million BIF funding with £3.7 million from the Northern Ireland Executive’s Social Investment Fund.

 We delivered the project, which restored this Grade B1 listed, former school building and created a multi-use community facility, on behalf of Falls Community Council (FCC).